You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Prenatal Discomfort: Understanding and Managing Challenges

 Pregnancy often brings physical challenges, such as discomfort in the back, shoulders, knees, and wrists.
 These issues are common, particularly in the later stages of pregnancy, due to hormonal changes and postural shifts.
-Managing these changes effectively is essential to supporting an expecting mother’s comfort and well-being.
+Managing these changes efficiently is essential to helping an expecting mother’s comfort and well-being.

 Causes of Prenatal Discomfort